evanberkowitz/supervillain/supervillain/action.rst

 This constraint might be implemented with careful Monte Carlo updates.

 Remarkably, we will see that the worldline formulation is naturally sign-problem free.

+Computationally we can study this model in a variety of formulations.
+The most straightforwardly obvious is the literal one.

+.. autoclass :: supervillain.action.Villain
+   :members:

 .. _Iverson bracket: https://en.wikipedia.org/wiki/Iverson_bracket